 Walpole was born in 1676, the son of a West Norfolk landowner and entered Parliament as a member of the Whig party in 1701.
 He rose to prominence rapidly becoming First Lord of the Treasury and Chancellor of the Exchequer in 1715.

 A company was set up to trade with the South Seas in 1711, into which thousands invested their savings.
 In 1720 most of those who had invested heavily in the scheme lost their money and were ruined.
 In the ensuing scandal it became increasingly clear that George and his mistresses had taken part in South Sea Company transactions of questionable legality, but Walpole's skill in handling the House of Commons saved the king from disgrace.

 George I famously said " I hate all boets and bainters " Apart from his patronage of Handel, the King did not appreciate the arts.
 Nevertheless his reign saw some literary achievements.
 Robinson Crusoe by Daniel Defoe was published in 1719 and Jonathon Swift's Gulliver's Travels in 1726, in the same year the first circulating library in Britain was opened in Edinburgh.

 The King's relationship with his eldest son and heir George, Prince of Wales, remained hostile, an icy coldness existed between the pair.
 Walpole formed a friendship with Caroline of Anspach, the Princess of Wales.
 Unlike her spouse, she was possessed of some intelligence and through her influence, the Prime Minister gained the Prince of Wales' trust.
 He managed to bring about the impossible and engineered a reconciliation between George and his son, it proved however to be a superficial one.

-During one of his frequent visits to his beloved Hanover, George I suffered a stroke and died at Osnabruck on 11th June, 1727, in his sixty-seventh year, he was buried in the Chapel of the Leine Schloss.
+During one of his frequent visits to his beloved Hanover, George I suffered a stroke on the road between Delden and Nordhorn and died at the Bishop's Palace at Osnabruck on 11th June, 1727, in his sixty-seventh year, he was buried in the Chapel of the Leine Schloss.
 He was succeeded by his son George II.
 After the Second World War the body of George I was transferred to the Chapel vaults at Schloss Herrenhausen.

 Duke of Brunswick-Lüneburg